Power-up: Health

-Ammunition and power reserves
+Ammunition and power

 In some games, using certain items or abilities requires the expenditure of a resource such as ammunition, fuel or magic points.
 Some games use a single resource, such as magic points, while others use multiple resources, such as several types of ammunition.
 Some games also have power ups which increase the player's maximum ammunition or power capacity.